MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/tdskql.md

 ---
 # KQL over TDS

 Kusto enables TDS endpoints to execute queries authored in the native [KQL](../../query/index.md) query language.
-This ebables smoother migration towards Kusto.
-For example, it is possible to create SSIS jobs to query Kusto with a KQL query.
+This enables smoother migration towards Kusto.
+For example, you can create SSIS jobs to query Kusto with a KQL query.

 ## Executing Kusto stored functions

-Kusto permits [stored functions](../../query/schema-entities/stored-functions.md) to run.
-This is like calling SQL stored procedures.
+Kusto permits [stored functions](../../query/schema-entities/stored-functions.md) to run (like calling SQL stored procedures).

 For example, the stored function MyFunction: